mvolkmann/blog/src/dart.md

 The `late` keyword has two primary uses.

-First, it can be applied to a variable declaration with a non-null type that is not initialized.
+First, it can be applied to a variable declaration with a non-null type that is not yet initialized.
 This states that the variable will be initialized before its first use.
-It allows a nested function to refer to the variable as long as the function is not called until after the variable is initialized.
+This allows a nested function to refer to the variable as long as the function is not called until after the variable is initialized.
 See an example of this in the "Streams" section.

+In a Flutter `StatefulWidget` subclass, this typically happens in the `initState` method.

 If a `late` variable is used before it is initialized, a `LateInitializationError` is thrown.